 - Upper floor windows returned to their original Georgian grid configuration using precise historic dimensions.

 These works are presently being followed by repair of the historic interiors for residential use, including plasterwork, joinery, floors and ceilings, as well as a mechanical and electrical services.

 Preparations are now underway to address the more complex 18th-century building to the rear on Arran Street East.
-This will involve careful investigative opening-up works to help determine the structural condition of the building and its original layout and purpose.
+This will involve careful investigative opening-up works to help determine the structural condition of the building and its original layout and design.

 - Late Georgian staircase straddling front and rear buildings